Glory

 Usage | honor, renown; glory, an especially divine quality, the unspoken manifestation of God, splendor |

-However, the English Oxford dictionary adds "worship" to the definition which causes lots of confusion because only God may be worshipped.
+However, the English Oxford dictionary adds "worship" to the definition which causes lots of confusion because only God may be worshipped and served.

 - high renown or honour won by notable achievements